The Super League Logo

 Juventus

-The club brings together professional footballers and is based in Turin.
-It has existed since 1897 and is currently managed by Andrea Pirlo.
+Based in Turin, the club has been bringing together professional footballers since 1897 and is currently managed by Andrea Pirlo.
 Athletes have won 36 Champions League awards.

 Inter Milan

-The professional football team from Milan, led by Antonio Conte.
-The club has existed since 1908 and owns 18 Champions League trophies.
+The professional football team from Milan, led by Antonio Conte, has existed since 1908 and has 18 Champions League trophies.

 AC Milan